MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/azure-devops-oauth.md

 ### 1. Register your app

 > [!IMPORTANT]
-> New app creation will be blocked starting November 2024.
+> New app creation is blocked starting November 2024.

 1. Go to `https://app.vsaex.visualstudio.com/app/register` to register your app.